ak-krajewska/book-scraper/documentation/braindump.md

 A reverse-chronological collection of notes, questions, references, plans, and pretty much everything else that comes up as I work on this project.

+## 2024.01.02

+### Planned improvements

+I'd like to refactor the slightly cleaned up sample code:
+- It's sending a request to Goodreads twice using almost the same format
+- Grabbing the same value (the URL) but for some reason using different variables
+- The way it was counting the pages to calculate the total seemed silly
+- The data structure for the books is weird.
+Why store all the titles in one list, then all the authors in another, and so on?
+It would be better for each book to be a dict with all the values, IMO.
+- It would be nice in the future to take user input about what specific page to scrape

+### RSS maybe

+As an aside, I just discovered Goodreads offers an RSS link from a uers' page (but not a general public bookshelf) and possibly it might be easier to grab my data from the RSS.
+While messing about with that, I had to install `lxml` so if I decide to use that, I will want to mention that I installed it in any tutorials.

+### Little cleanups

+Normally, I'm a big fan of sticking even obvious stuff into variables for readability, but creating the `html_content` object instead of just acessing the text portion of the page response with dot notation seems excessive, especially since it's accessed with dot notation later on in the code anyway.

 ## 2024.01.01

 ### Attempt to write a scraper that does what the Medium tutorial purported to do